African military systems (1800–1900): Abd-el Kader in Algeria

 Mobile French columns armed with modern artillery and rifles pursued a ruthless "scorched earth" policy to crush native resistance.
 By 1844, one third of the French Army, some 108,000 men were tied down in Algerian fighting.

-Unlike many parts of the continent, the operations of Abd el-Kader in Algeria represent a different pattern of warfare in opposition to colonial rule.
+Unlike many parts of the continent, the operations of Emir Abdelkader in Algeria represent a different pattern of warfare in opposition to colonial rule.
 While small scale raids, skirmishes and revolts always existed, the Algerian anti-French war of the 19th century persisted for decades as a major conflict, with indigenous armies using modern arms to prosecute it.
 The French conquest of Algeria began in 1834 with the seizure of Algiers, ousting the Ottoman regime.
 The tribes of the region rose in revolt and a brutal war ensued.
 In 1832, a new leader of the native forces gained prominence, the Emir Abd-El Kader, who managed to bring the fractious resistance into a common front against the enemy.
 El-Kader used guerilla tactics, drawing on rifle-armed mounted troops that relied on quick raids and ambushes.
 A series of treaties brought only temporary peace and the struggle continued.
 Ed-kader formed a core force of some 10,000 riflemen, supplemented by ad hoc irregulars.
 Artillery was comparatively weak, with only a small number of cannon available for effective use.
 Instructors from Morocco, Tunisia and Europe were invited to help train and organize the main force.
 Support from the Sultan of Morocco was crucial to financing and equipping this central army.
 Shortages of weapons was always a pressing problem- and financing methods ranged from extraordinary taxes, state monopolies and the booty from raids on hostile tribes.
 The resistance army also build a number of fortresses throughout its operational area.

 French investments to crush the resistance were massive.
 By 1839 they had concentrated some 70,000 men in Algeria.
 By 1844, a third of the French Army was fighting in Algeria – some 108,000 troops – a stark and extraordinary contrast to the typically small European or European-led forces that conquered most of Africa.
 French tactics changed to counter the swift guerrilla attacks of the native resistance.
 Heavy formations were broken down into mobile columns, and a ruthless "scorched earth" policy of devastation, plunder and destruction was enacted- seeking to break the native resistance by destruction of its resource base.
 Wells were poisoned, livestock shot, fields, houses and villages burned, and inhabitants driven into the countryside or exterminated.
 The ruinous devastation of the countryside severely hurt the Emir's war-making efforts, as did the seizure of his strongholds by the mobile columns.
 By 1844, El-Kader was forced to withdraw from Algeria to Morocco.
 Subsequent developments saw his capture and imprisonment by the French, who confiscated massive quantities of native land for settlement of French colons or settlers.
 This set the stage for an equally bloody resistance war, a century later.